Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Introduction

 Several authors have also considered optimal sensor placement with respect to asymptotic versions of these objective functions (e.g., \cite{Aidarous1978,Amouroux1978,Rafajlowicz1984,Tang2017,Yu1973,Zhang2018}).
 In this case, the optimal sensor placements are obtained, possibly recursively, as the minima of the asymptotic objective function $\smash{\tilde{\mathcal{J}}(\theta,\boldsymbol{o}) = \frac{1}{t}\lim_{t\rightarrow\infty}\mathcal{J}_t(\theta,\boldsymbol{o})}$.

-Most recently, Zhang and Morris \cite{Zhang2018} considered minimisation of the trace of the mild solution of the infinite dimensional algebraic Ricatti equation as a sensor placement criterion.
-In particular, they proved that the trace of the solution to this equation minimises the steady-state error variance, and thus represents an appropriate design objective.
-They also established the existence of solutions (i.e., optimal sensor locations) to the corresponding optimal sensor placement problem, as well as the convergence of appropriate finite-dimensional approximations to these solutions, using results previously obtained for optimal actuator locations in \cite{Morris2011}.
+Most recently, Zhang and Morris \cite{Zhang2018} consider minimisation of the trace of the (mild) solution of the infinite dimensional algebraic Ricatti equation as a sensor placement criterion.
+In particular, they prove that the trace of the solution to this equation minimises the steady-state error variance, and thus represents an appropriate design objective.
+They also establish the existence of solutions (i.e., optimal sensor locations) to the corresponding optimal sensor placement problem, as well as the convergence of appropriate finite-dimensional approximations to these solutions, using results previously obtained for optimal actuator locations in \cite{Morris2011}.